lamthuyvo/highcharts_cms/README.md

-# Embedding a chart in your Content Management System
+# Embedding funzies!

 ## Making a chart using highcharts.js

 Make a chart using the highcharts.js library.
-You can browse examples at [highcharts demos page](http://www.highcharts.com/demo).
+You can browse examples at [highcharts demo page](http://www.highcharts.com/demo).
 Once you have selected the right chart, use the "Edit in JSFiddle" button to customize your chart.

-Once you have changed the data of your chart and tweakded its look-and-feel, you can copy the JavaScript portion of our JSFiddle and paste it into the designated area in your chart.html file.
+Once you have changed the data of your chart and tweaked its look-and-feel, you can copy the JavaScript portion of your JSFiddle page and paste it into the designated area in your chart.html file.
 Then upload the chart.html to a public server and grab the public link.

-It could look like this:
+Your link might look like this:
 ```
 http://yoursite.com/interactives/2015/01/chart.html
 ```